impredicative/gitblobts/README.md

 As the code is in an early stage, the implementation should be reviewed before use.

 ## Installation
-Using Python 3.7+, run `pip install gitblobts`.
+Using Python 3.7+, install the package from [PyPI](https://pypi.org/project/gitblobts/): `pip install gitblobts`.
 Older version of Python will not work due to a reliance on [`time_ns`](https://docs.python.org/3/library/time.html#time.time_ns) which doesn't exist in older versions.

 ## Usage